zriyansh/signoz.io/blog/2023-01-23-splunk-alternatives.md

 </head>

 <a href = "https://www.splunk.com" rel="noopener noreferrer nofollow" target="_blank" >Splunk</a> is a powerful unified security and observability tool that analyzes data and logs.
 Splunk allows you to monitor and visualize data in real-time.
 It analyzes machine-generated data and logs through a web interface.
+It was recently acquired by Cisco in a $28 billion deal.
 While Splunk is a powerful platform, it might not suit your needs.
 In this post, we discuss 11 top Splunk alternatives that you can consider.

 <!--truncate-->